OctoberSith/RetroBarbarianApiJWT/README.md

-# WebApi Configured for Identity
+# WebApi Configured for Jason Web Tokens
 ## Project Description
 This Project is a WebApi configured with Jason Web Tokens (JWT).
 It serves as a demo and practice project.
 ## Tech Stack